h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 ### 1.1 My ability to achieve good, high-quality results is: very good
 Motivate your assessment with examples, using the following criteria:
-* Prioritize and limit work according to operational needs
-* Structure and organize my work
-* Carry out work as agreed
+Prioritize and limit work according to operational needs, Structure and organize my work, Carry out work as agreed

 * _Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points, with a budget of 50h.
 Student evaluation of the course was (Mycket bra: 36%, Ganska bra: 64%)_
 * _Contributing with course materials for engineering student project courses, and being active in the course slack channel to answer questions etc._

 ### 1.2 My ability to cooperate and contribute towards a good working environment is very good